cazala/synaptic/README.md

 - **shuffle**: if true, the training set is shuffled after every iteration, this is useful for training data sequences which order is not meaningful to networks with context memory, like LSTM's.
 - **log**: this commands the trainer to console.log the error and iterations every X number of iterations.
 - **customLog**: you can create custom logs like this one:
-- **cost**: you can set what cost function to use for the training, there are two built-in cost functions (Trainer.cost.CROSS_ENTROPY and Trainer.cost.MSE) to choose from crossentropy or mean squared error.
-You can also use you own cost function(targetValues, outputValues).

 ```
 customLog: {